-The Reflection X 2011 and Reflection Suite for X 2011 installers are available as both 32-bit and 64-bit installation packages.
+The Reflection X 2014 and Reflection Pro 2014 installers are available as both 32-bit and 64-bit installation packages.
 Either package can be installed on 64-bit systems.
 The 64-bit installer includes a mix of 32-bit and 64-bit components.
 Note the following:

 The 64-bit installers include 64-bit versions of all Reflection X Advantage features.

-Reflection X version 14.1 is not included with the 64-bit installers.
-There are no plans for adding Reflection X version 14.1 (either 32-bit or 64-bit) to the Reflection X 2011 64-bit packages.
+Reflection X 14.1 is not included with the 64-bit installers.
+There are no plans for adding Reflection X version 14.1 (either 32-bit or 64-bit) to the Reflection X 2014 64-bit packages.
 To install Reflection X version 14.1 64-bit, go to your Maintenance Entitlements on the Download Library and click the Download link under the Predecessor Product section.
 (The 14.1 installer offers the option to install the 64-bit version.)
-The 64-bit version of Reflection X 14.1 includes 64-bit versions of Reflection for UNIX and OpenVMS and Reflection FTP.
+The 64-bit version of Reflection X 14.1 includes 64-bit versions of Reflection for UNIX and OpenVMS and Reflection FTP Client.